GrinonBarrett/Taksidos/Core Rules/Creatures/Drakon.md

  • Tail: The drakon may use its tail to strike a foe within 5 yards.
 This is a melee bare attack.
 If the foe is more than 2 size categories smaller, it may treat it as a force attack instead.

- • Slam: The brachiosaurus may use any part of its body to strike a foe within 1 yard.
+ • Slam: It may use any part of its body to strike a foe within 1 yard.
 This is a melee club attack.

 -----